jquery-archive/plugins.jquery.com/docs/package.md

   to see if there's something by that name already, before you get too attached to it.
 * If you have a plugin with the same name as a plugin already in the jQuery Plugins Site, either consider renaming your plugin or namespace it.
-For example, jQuery UI plugins are listed with the "ui-" prefix (e.g. ui-dialog, ui-autocomplete).
+For example, jQuery UI plugins are listed with the "jquery.ui." prefix (e.g. jquery.ui.dialog, jquery.ui.autocomplete).

 ## <a name="field-version">version</a>